 The difficulty and slowness of communication in those days, and the isolation of the Mormons in the far-off Utah valley, made it possible for this US army to be well on its way before the Utah people were aware of it.

 When word of the coming of the military eventually reached Brigham Young on the 24th of July 1857, while at a public celebration of their tenth anniversary of the arrival of the first Mormons in Salt Lake, they were very much surprised.
 Long prior to this, the Mormons had concluded that never again would they succumb to the threats of violence forced upon them prior to their coming to the peaceful valleys of Utah.
 If such were to be their lot again, they would fight.

 Within the next few days, the word of the army's coming was confirmed and now the worst could be expected.
 Let the reader not overlook the fact that the William Wilkes family was now in Salt Lake City, and undoubtedly by now had their home.
 Just where, we are not aware.
-Salt Lake City had become sizeable within these ten years.
+Salt Lake City had become sizable within these ten years.
 Later in the history, a picture is shown of the city in 1853 as of chapter five.
 Even by that year, it was hardly believable.